8 Action Steps for Protecting Data from Cyber Crime

 Emulate old-school robbery training by instructing employees to change how and when they perform certain tasks, like processing payroll.

 Leaders can no longer stand by and watch because they are being watched.
 Every entity with access to data is under surveillance in some way by bad actors.
 Whether it’s a sophisticated crime ring testing your systems daily or a desperate team member mining data for dollars, the threat is imminent.
 You can start small with some of the action steps above.
-However, a comprehensive cyber security plan should be your goal as you head into 2022, a year experts predict to be the most challenging yet.
+However, a comprehensive cyber security plan should be your goal as you head into the future.